What to Do When Your Basement is Flooding

 Weeping tile, or gravity foundation systems, keeps the water levels around the foundation below any part of the basement.
 It does this by pulling water away from your home and into the sewer system.
 But weeping tile can break down over time or experience blockage from dirt and debris.

 When this happens, the groundwater is no longer being drained properly and can rise above the basement and leak through the sump or foundation cracks, causing basement flooding.

 It is important to stay on top of leak detection in your basement.
 Basement leaking can lead to flooding in the following ways:

-- Cracked or broken pipes can cause a significant amount of flooding very quickly.
-Pipes with loose joints that need tightening or replacing can start as slow leaks into the basement and grow into something much bigger if not fixed.
+Cracked or broken pipes can cause a significant amount of flooding very quickly.
+In addition, pipes with loose joints that need tightening or replacing can start as slow leaks into the basement and grow into something much bigger if not fixed.

 Basement leak repair is probably best handled by professionals, because things like filling cracks and replacing pipes require special tools and equipment.
 But if it is a simple fix like tightening pipe joints, then you can probably solve the problem with tools at home.

 Whether or not you have ever